ganeshshejwal/SpringBootJDBCApplication/README.md

 4. Enables other components of the application to access the configured data source for database interaction.

 Utilizes a logger, such as SLF4J, to record important events, debug information, and errors occurring within the controller.
-\Integrates Swagger, a powerful tool for documenting and testing RESTful APIs, to generate API documentation and provide an interactive API explorer for developers.
+<br>Integrates Swagger, a powerful tool for documenting and testing RESTful APIs, to generate API documentation and provide an interactive API explorer for developers.